Everything you need to know to take advantage of the Arizona Charitable Tax Credit, updated for the 2024 tax year

 tax credit reduces an individual’s tax liability (or the total amount of tax debt owed to the government) on a dollar-for-dollar basis.
 For every dollar an individual claims as a tax credit, her tax obligation is reduced by a dollar.
 In contrast, a tax deduction reduces an individual’s taxable income.
 For every dollar an individual claims as a tax deduction, her taxable income is reduced by a dollar.
 Based on the calculation from her income bracket, the individual pays a tax on the amount left over after deductions are subtracted.

-Consider the example of a single taxpayer with $40,000 in taxable income and an effective Arizona state tax rate of 3% (this rate is just used for the purposes of an example; current Arizona state income tax rates can be found on the IRS website).
-In this case, the taxpayer’s Arizona state tax liability is $1,200 (3% of $40,000).
+Consider the example of a single taxpayer with $50,000 in taxable income and an effective Arizona state tax rate of 2.5% (this rate is just used for the purposes of an example; however, in 2023, Arizona switched from a progressive state tax income tax to a flat income tax rate of 2.5%).
+In this case, the taxpayer’s Arizona state tax liability is $1,250 (2.5% of $50,000).

 The Working Poor Tax Credit